 Go to the Museo de Leyendas y Tradiciones

-PRACTICAL INFORMATION: The museum is open daily from 8:00 am to 5:00 pm.
-Admission is $2 USD.
-You have to tip the guide.
+The museum is open daily from 8:00 am to 5:00 pm.
+There is a small admission fee and you have to tip the guide.

 Find out what the gigantonas are